cliftonh02/devise/readme.md

   -should logged in / logged out info be stored in the user table?
   -session usually have a user_id to find the session based on current user

-Use cases for cookies
+Use cases for **cookies**
 - time zone
 - password input attempts
 - temporary, readable by users, not that important

-Use cases for sessions
+Use cases for **sessions**
 - logged in / logged out
 - shopping cart
 - temporary, more difficult to read and change, a little more important

-#### Security issues with Sessions
+### Security issues with Sessions

 If a cookie is stored on someones' computer, can’t they alter it?

 Sessions are a common target for hackers because, if precautions are not taken, can easily be intercepted and manipulated.
 When hackers gain control of your session, they can gain authenticated access to an appliation.
 This allows them to do anything you would normally be able to do, including posting embarressing status updates to your Facebook account that you left logged in at the Apple store.

+### Research Session Security Vulnerabilities (10 min research, 10 min talks)

 Dive in: in your pods, research security issues that deal with sessions

-Take 10 minutes and read chapter 2 on Sessions in the [Rails security guide](http://guides.rubyonrails.org/security.html). pod 1 - what are sessions, and how does rails store sessions by default? pod 2 what is session hijacking, and why is it important to force an SSL connection? why should visitors be on a secure LAN? pod 3 what are session guidelines presented by the security community?
-When would you use cookies vs sessions? pod 4 what are replay attacks?
+Take 10 minutes and read chapter 2 on Sessions in the [Rails security guide](http://guides.rubyonrails.org/security.html).
+ - pod 1: What are sessions, and how does rails store sessions by default?
+ - pod 2: What is session hijacking, and why is it important to force an SSL connection? why should visitors be on a secure LAN?
+ - pod 3: What are session guidelines presented by the security community?
+ - pod 4: What are replay attacks?
 What is session fixation?

 Present to the class what you find!

-### Authentication in Rails
+## Authentication in Rails

 Wouldn’t it be nice if there was already a gem built to handle authentication, and many of these features, while handling all the potential security pitfalls?
 Well lucky for us there is!